rickb777/sqlgen2/docs/tutorial.md

 );
 ```

-### Shared Nested Structs With Tags
+### Conflicting Tags in Shared Nested Structs

-If you want to nest a struct into several types that you want to process with sqlgen, you might run up against a challenge: the field tags needed in one case might be inappropriate for another case.
-But there's an easy way around this issue: you can supply a Yaml file that sets the tags needed in each case.
+If you want to nest a struct into several types that you want to process with *sqlgen*, you might run up against a challenge: the field tags needed in one case might be inappropriate for another case.
+In the `Address` example above, we might also nest `Address` into some other structs but not with the same set of tags.

+There's an easy way around this issue: you can supply a Yaml file that sets the tags needed in each case.
 The Yaml file has tags that override the tags in the Go source code.

 If you prefer, you can even use this approach for all tags; this means you don't need *any* tags in the Go source code.